• Skip to primary navigation

 • Medical malpractice.
 A malpractice case is filed against one or more parties, alleging that they failed to provide an adequate standard of medical care, which resulted in harm.

 • Discrimination and disability rights.
 For discrimination or rights violations, consider filing a complaint or a lawsuit.
-A complaint filed with the state or federal agency is usually the first step.
-You may follow up with a lawsuit if the state law allows it and if you aren’t happy with the outcome of the complaint.
+Filing a complaint with a state or federal agency is usually the first step.
+You may follow up with a lawsuit if state law allows it and you aren’t satisfied with the outcome of the complaint.

 How Do I Find the Right Lawyer for the Cerebral Palsy Lawsuit Process?